AngleProtocol/safe-multisig/README.md

   - [Install Packages](#install-packages)
   - [Setup Environment](#setup-environment)

-## What is it?

-At [AngleProtocol](https://github.com/AngleProtocol), there are some maintenance done through [Safe](https://safe.global/) multisigs.
-Doing this manually through the Safe interface can be cumbersome, especially when dealing with numerous transactions.
+## Why a multisig management repo?

+Maintenance of smart contracts system through [Safe](https://safe.global/) multisigs can be cumbersome, especially if relying on the Safe interface to do this.

-First, because you can end up with tens-hundreds of transactions doing the same logic but for different parameters/collaterals/etc. Also because building transactions by hand with the `Transaction Builder` can be error prone and fastidious.
-And more.
+You may end up doing tens or hundreds of transactions with the same logic but different parameters, or craft complex transactions with the `Transaction Builder` which can be error prone and fastidious.

-Our challenges included:

-- set borrowing rates accross all collaterals and al chains
-- set savings agEUR (stEUR) on all chains.
-Defining the annual return on staked agEUR
-- whitelist tokens: Merkl reward tokens,...

-These are specific examples, but it is generalizable to any need you have.

-We are big supporters of [Safe](https://safe.global/) and [Foundry](https://github.com/foundry-rs/foundry), so we decided to build a tool leveraging both.
-With the goa lto make protocol contributors, institutional safe owner and personal safe owners life easier to manage any multisig interaction: protocol maintenance, funds, and more.
+This repo leverages both [Safe](https://safe.global/) and [Foundry](https://github.com/foundry-rs/foundry) to make the life of protocol contributors, institutional safe owner or personal safe owners easier when it comes to dealing with multisig interaction.
+This applies to any type of use case whether it is protocol maintenance, streaming funds, launching new features and more.

 ## Usage

 ### Overview

-To manage the multisig:
+To manage a multisig with this repo:

 1. Initially (done only once) set up a delegate for your organization to propose transactions on the Safe interface.
 2. For any new transaction, use a Foundry script to create (even a bundle of actions).
 Test this via Foundry, and then push it with the delegate address to Safe.